williamrezendee/Space-Shooter-Game/README.md

 <p align="center">
   <img width="250" height="250" src="https://github.com/williamrezendee/Space-Shooter-Game/blob/master/Assets/Sprites/UI/MainMenu.png"></img>
   <h1>                                    Space Shooter Game</h1>
-  <h4>Following the teacher's orientations, Jonathan Weinberger, in your course named "The Ultimate Guide to Game Development with Unity 2019", I made this game.
+  <h4 align="justify">Following the teacher's orientations, Jonathan Weinberger, in your course named "The Ultimate Guide to Game Development with Unity 2019", I made this game.
 It is about a spaceship traveling through the universe and fighting against enemies spaceships.
 The game was created in 2D and using C# programming language on Unity3D engine.</h4>
 </p>

 <p align="center">